History of computing: Digital electronic computers

 In December 1939 John Atanasoff and Clifford Berry completed their experimental model to prove the concept of the Atanasoff–Berry computer (ABC) which began development in 1937.
 This experimental model is binary, executed addition and subtraction in octal binary code and is the first binary digital electronic computing device.
 The Atanasoff–Berry computer was intended to solve systems of linear equations, though it was not programmable.
 The computer was never truly completed due to Atanasoff's departure from Iowa State University in 1942 to work for the United States Navy.
 Many people credit ABC with many of the ideas used in later developments during the age of early electronic computing.

 The Z3 computer, built by German inventor Konrad Zuse in 1941, was the first programmable, fully automatic computing machine, but it was not electronic.

 During World War II, ballistics computing was done by women, who were hired as "computers."
 The term computer remained one that referred to mostly women (now seen as "operator") until 1945, after which it took on the modern definition of machinery it presently holds.

 The ENIAC (Electronic Numerical Integrator And Computer) was the first electronic general-purpose computer, announced to the public in 1946.
 It was Turing-complete, digital, and capable of being reprogrammed to solve a full range of computing problems.
 Women implemented the programming for machines like the ENIAC, and men created the hardware.

 The Manchester Baby was the first electronic stored-program computer.
 It was built at the Victoria University of Manchester by Frederic C. Williams, Tom Kilburn and Geoff Tootill, and ran its first program on 21 June 1948.

 William Shockley, John Bardeen and Walter Brattain at Bell Labs invented the first working transistor, the point-contact transistor, in 1947, followed by the bipolar junction transistor in 1948.
 At the University of Manchester in 1953, a team under the leadership of Tom Kilburn designed and built the first transistorized computer, called the Transistor Computer, a machine using the newly developed transistors instead of valves.
 The first stored-program transistor computer was the ETL Mark III, developed by Japan's Electrotechnical Laboratory from 1954 to 1956.
 However, early junction transistors were relatively bulky devices that were difficult to manufacture on a mass-production basis, which limited them to a number of specialized applications.

 In 1954, 95% of computers in service were being used for engineering and scientific purposes.

+Computers other than the E101 are divided into four classes: desk calculators; general-purpose punched-card computers such as the International Business Machines Corporation CPC or Remington Rand 409; magnetic-drum computers; and electronic-memory computers.